SamFleming/Symfony2-SimpleDeployScripts/README.md

 subject, I have put this together in the hopes that some of the existing Symfony2 gurus out there will point out where I'm making mistakes or missing things.

-**Disclaimer**: _I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)

 __Tip__:
 If you're doing your development work in Windows and want to build Symfony2 based projects, do yourself